techahold/rustdeskinstall/Readme.md

 # Rustdesk server Install Script
-Easy install Script for Rustdesk on linux, should work on any debian based server supporting systemd.
+Easy install Script for Rustdesk on linux, should work on any debian or centos based system supporting systemd.
 For Rustdesk - https://rustdesk.com

 # How to Install the server
 Please setup your firewall on your server prior to running the script.